tartley/gltutpy/Learning Modern 3D Graphics With OpenGL.rst

 number to the glVertexAttributePointer call, second attribute GLuint size=4.
 Still doesn't explain why he chooses to do this rather than just using 3.
 Does it make the transform to clip-space simpler and hence quicker?

+CORRECTION: In Tutorial 3 (example 2.3), Buffer Object Initialisation, right by where the text says 'this code hasn't changed', the buffer dynamism param has actually changed to GL_STREAM_DRAW.
+It should possibly be GL_STATIC_DRAW like the previous example.
+Introducing this change in tutorial 3 is probably what was intended.